anthonyshort/deku/README.md

 It can be used in place of libraries like React and works well with Redux and other libraries in the React ecosystem.

-Deku consists of 4 modules packaged together for convenience:
+Deku consists of 5 modules packaged together for convenience:

-* `element`: Creating virtual elements
+* `element`: Create virtual elements.
-* `diff`: Computing the difference between two virtual elements
+* `diff`: Compute the difference between two virtual elements.
+You can use this if you're creating a custom renderer.
-* `dom`: DOM renderer
+* `dom`: Create DOM elements from virtual elements and update them using the result of a diff.
+You'll only use this directly if you're building your own app creator.
-* `string`: HTML string renderer
+* `string`: Render a HTML string from virtual elements.
+* `createApp`: Kickstart an app for the browser.

 ### Installation